-If the idea of appearing at your upcoming creditors' meeting seems scary, you aren't alone—but there's nothing to fear.
+If appearing at your upcoming creditors' meeting seems scary, you aren't alone.
+But there's nothing to fear.
 In almost all cases, the 341 meeting is quick, easy, and, most importantly, predictable.
-This article will explain:
+This article will explain the following:

-The meeting of creditors allows the bankruptcy trustee—the person assigned to oversee your case—to verify your petition's accuracy and make sure that you were the person who filed it.
-The meeting of creditors also provides the trustee and creditors with an opportunity to ask the debtor questions about the bankruptcy case.
+The meeting of creditors allows the bankruptcy trustee, the person assigned to oversee your case, to verify your petition's accuracy and make sure that you were the person who filed it.
+The meeting of creditors also allows the trustee and creditors to ask the debtor questions about the bankruptcy case.

-The court sets the creditors' meeting shortly after you file, and it will take place 30-45 days later.
+The court sets the creditors' meeting shortly after you file, which will occur 30-45 days later.
 If you have a straightforward case, you'll spend less than ten minutes speaking with the trustee.

-The meeting of creditors is an informal appearance and won't occur in a courtroom in front of a judge.
-Instead, the trustee sits at a conference table placed at the front of a hearing room, and you'll wait in the audience with other debtors until the trustee calls your matter.
-Trustees usually schedule about ten Chapter 7 cases during the same hour—fewer if the trustee is handling Chapter 13 cases.
+The meeting of creditors is an informal appearance and won't occur in a courtroom before a judge.
+Instead, the trustee sits at a conference table in front of a hearing room, and you'll wait in the audience with other debtors until the trustee calls your matter.
+Trustees usually schedule about ten Chapter 7 cases during the same hour, fewer if the trustee handles Chapter 13 cases.

 When you arrive, check the calendar outside the hearing room.
-Unless you're first on the list, you'll be able to watch several hearings before the trustee calls your case.
+Unless you're first on the list, you can watch several hearings before the trustee calls your case.
 If you're attending online or by telephone, your ability to watch or listen to other meetings will depend on how your court sets up the call.

 Before calling individual cases, the trustee will take a roll call and give instructions to the group.
 For instance, the trustee will likely tell you:

-The trustee might point to an FBI poster on the wall for effect, too.
+The trustee might also point to an FBI poster on the wall for effect.
 Don't let it throw you.
 You won't have anything to worry about if you're honest.
 But be sure you know when you should have stopped using credit before your bankruptcy case.

 Also, the trustee will instruct all filers to read the Bankruptcy Information Sheet available in the lobby or hearing room (click the link for a copy).
 People who owe support will complete a form that will assist the trustee in alerting child support enforcement agencies and claim holders about the bankruptcy case.